sky-music/sky-python-music-sheet-maker/README.md

 - French do ré mi + octave number
 - Japanese do ré mi + octave number

 Note that for musical notations supporting octaves (such as English, Jianpu, and doremi), the starting octave is 1, by convention.
 Typing a note name without octave (e.g. F) implicitely assumes that it belongs to the starting octave (e.g. F1).
+However for notes belonging to the next octave (higher pitch), you will have to use the number 2 (C2, D2, E2, etc).
 So the full range of the piano write C1-C3.
-This convention is different from SkyStudio's which assumes that the piano range is C4-C6.
-Note that the absolute range depends on the instrument, so it's just a matter of convention.
+This convention is different from SkyStudio's which assumes that the instrument range is C4-C6 (this is true for the basic Sky piano, but not for other instruments such as the winter piano).
+If you're used to start the octave at 4 (C4, D4, E4...), then enter -3 when asked for an octave shift.

 You can type these directly in the command line prompt, but you are strongly advised to save the notes first in a text file.
 Text files are looked for by the program in the 'test_songs' folder. if you installed the program with pip, this folder must be moved in the Documents folder of your user home directory.